eestec-lc-thessaloniki-it-team/EasyVote-PC-Server/documentation/client-server_communication_protocol.md

-- A Request JSON messsage has the following form:
+- A Request JSON message has the following form:
 	{
 		request : // (type of request is stated here, for example "INITIALIZE_NEW_CONNECTION") data : {